googleapis/gapic-generator-ruby/gapic-generator/README.md

 ### Build and Install the Generator
 This tool is in pre-alpha so it is not yet released to RubyGems.
 You will have to build the generator from scratch.
+Building the gem requires the proto compiler to be installed as shown in the previous section.

 ```sh
 $ git clone https://github.com/googleapis/gapic-generator-ruby.git